-The learner selects a mentor who will help them through the process.
+The learner selects a mentor who will help them through the rites of passage process.
 It’s usually someone other than their regular mentor.
 One of our learning guides, Ana, puts it this way: “It’s an adult with whom they have a strong relationship, whom they trust.
 It’s someone who will give them the most support and push them the hardest.”
 For the mentor, the challenge is to strike a balance: support but not coddle the learner, challenge but not overextend the learner.

 The mentor and the learner talk about what’s happening in the learner’s life.
 They discuss what’s blocking a learner’s personal growth such as an inability to make friends, complete a project, participate in activities, work on teams, finish a task on schedule or just get out of bed in the morning.
 From their conversations, they develop three ideas to address the learner’s biggest blockages.
 Getting to the very best ideas takes time, thought and effort.

 The learner then discusses their three ideas (on a Zoom call) with a panel of their peers, learning guides and others.
-It’s kind of like an audition – of the learner’s ideas and the learner.
+Learnlife’s rites of passage is kind of like an audition – of the learner’s ideas and the learner.
 The panel challenges the learner’s thinking, says Georgi, a learning guide.
 What blockages do these ideas address?
 How did you arrive at these ideas?
 Why do you think they will work?
 Can you develop this idea a little further?
 The questions are asked in a spirit of friendly inquiry.
 The panel also talks with the learner and their mentor to discern whether the learner has the temperament, the motivation and the ability to start, carry out and complete a project.
 The learner’s parents or other adult relatives or friends may offer their thoughts on the learner’s ideas for a project.